iamgerwin/nova-infinite-scroll/README.md

 - Confirm the resource isn't in `excluded_resources`
 - Clear browser cache and reload the page

+### Default pagination not working?

+If you're experiencing issues with default pagination (clicking "Next" does nothing), ensure you're using the latest version.
+Versions prior to 1.1.0 had a critical bug that broke pagination for resources without the trait.

 ### Loading indicator doesn't show?

 - Check if Nova's default styles are loaded